Ambika-k/WeatherApp/Readme.md

 * Based on url and apikey , it gets access to OpenWeatherAPI and retrieves the weather details from it based on city.

 #### Following details will be displayed:
-City, Latitude, Longitude, Weather description.
+* City, Latitude, Longitude, Weather description.

+#### formData.html
-* formData.html is used to make thymeleaf template for CityForm method.
+* Is used to make thymeleaf template for CityForm method.

+#### weatherDetails.html
-* weatherDetails.html is used to make thymeleaf template for getWeathermethod.
+* Is used to make thymeleaf template for getWeathermethod.